 For women, areas commonly treated include the hairline, nape of the neck, eyebrows, ears, top of the nose, cheeks, sides of the face, upper and lower lip areas, chin, throat, neck, shoulder, back, underarms, chest, breasts, abdomen, bikini line, arms, fingers, legs and toes.

 In the state of Oregon, electrologists must receive a doctor’s written consent in order to remove ingrown eyelashes or hairs growing out of a mole, as well as for situations involving a pacemaker, neuromodulator, or other implantable devices.
 Hair may not be removed from inside the nose or ear canal.

 Because most of the follicles are dormant at any one point in time, we can only treat the ones that are active at the time of the appointment.
 This is why a series of treatments over a period of time is necessary in order to successfully eliminate the unwanted hair.
-If you start seeing new hairs coming in only a week or two after your last treatment, it is important to remember that they are not from the same follicles that were just treated.
+If you start seeing new hairs coming shortly after your treatment, it is important to remember that they are not from the same follicles that were just treated.

-In general, it takes about a year for all the follicles to have a chance to go through their life cycles.
+In general, it takes about a year and a half for all the follicles to have a chance to go through their life cycles.
 This estimate is based on a pattern of consistent treatment, in the sense that treatments are scheduled often enough to keep up with the new growth.
-Although this may sound like a long time, you will start to see significant results long before then, as the hair growth begins to thin out and slow down.
+Although this may sound like a long time, you will start to see results before then, as the hair growth begins to thin out and slow down.